Career clusters can help you pick a career path. Learn about 14 of the most common clusters today.

 College professor

-The nature of this cluster means that it is well-suited to those who enjoy working with numbers and spreadsheets in an office environment.
+The nature of this cluster means that it suits those who enjoy helping others, studying health, and problem-solving.
 Some jobs commonly found in this cluster include:

-The government and public administration career cluster is focused on jobs that have to do with the running and implementation of services within governmental structures, such as within the military, courts, and political bodies.
-Although this cluster includes jobs that vary considerably among workplaces and tasks, each of them is united by their connection to larger organizational structures focused on the public.
+The public service and safety career cluster focuses on jobs that have to do with the running and implementation of services within governmental structures, such as within the military, courts, and political bodies.
+Although this cluster includes jobs that vary considerably among workplaces and tasks, each of them connect to larger organizational structures focused on the public.

 According to the BLS, most jobs in the cluster require a bachelor’s degree.
 While some might allow for a high school diploma or equivalent accompanied by short-term on-the-job training, others may require a master’s degree or higher.

-The nature of this cluster means that it is well-suited to those who enjoy working in highly structured environments that are focused on public services and projects.
+The nature of this cluster means that it suits those who enjoy working in highly structured environments that focus on public services and projects.
 Some jobs commonly found in this cluster include:

 Court clerk